Finding all stable matchings with assignment constraints: Constrained matching problems

 \subsection{Matching problems with assignment constraints as digraphs \footnote{The graph-theoretic terminology and notation that we employ is identical to that in \cite{GutinNeary:2023:GEB}.
 For the reader's convenience this notation is recapped in Appendix \ref{sec:notation}.}}

-Let $\Workers$ be the set of $m$ workers and let $\Firms$ be the set $n$ of firms.
+Let $P$ be an instance of the one-to-one two-sided matching market where $\Workers$ denotes the set of $m$ workers and $\Firms$ denotes the set of $n$ firms.
 (We assume that the reduction from many-to-one to one-to-one has occurred, and so it is possible that some firms are copies of each other.)
 Given $P$, we define the associated {\em matching digraph}, $D(P) = (V, A)$, where $V$ is the vertex set and $A$ is the arc set.
-The vertex set $V$ is defined as $V \subseteq \Workers \times \Firms$, where $v = (\worker{}, \firm{}) \in V$ if and only if $\worker{}$ and $\firm{}$ are acceptable to each other.
+The vertex set $V$ is defined as $V \subseteq \Workers \times \Firms$, where $v = (\worker{}, \firm{}) \in V$ if and only if $(\worker{}, \firm{})$ is an acceptable pair.
 The arc set $A$ is defined as follows.

-We now show how to depict the matching problem with constraints of Example~\ref{ex:initial} using digraphs.
-Since there are six workers and four firms, one firm with a quota of two, the matching digraph is a $6 \times 5$ grid with rows indexed by workers ($\worker{1}$ through $\worker{6}$) and columns indexed by positions $\firm{1}, \firm{2}, \firm{3}, \firm{4}^{1}$, and $\firm{4}^{2}$.
-Preferences are depicted by arcs (horizontal for workers and vertical for firms).
+We now show how to depict the matching problem with constraints of Reduced Example~\ref{exR:initial} using digraphs.
+Since there are six workers and five positions, the matching digraph is a $6 \times 5$ grid with rows indexed by workers ($\worker{1}$ through $\worker{6}$) and columns indexed by positions ($\firm{1}$ through $\firm{4}^{2}$).
+Preferences are depicted by arcs, horizontal for workers and vertical for firms, that point from a pair to a preferred one.
 The matching digraph is depicted in Figure~\ref{fig:ex1}, where we note that arcs implied by transitivity have been suppressed for readability.

+A {\it matching}, $M$, in $D(P)$ is an independent set of vertices.
+Due to the grid-like structure of $D(P)$, independence forbids that any two vertices in $M$ are in the same row or the same column.
+A {\it stable matching} in $D(P)$ is a matching such that every vertex in the digraph is either in the matching or has an out-neighbour in the matching.
+Such an object is known as a {\it kernel}.\footnote{While kernels are by now well-studied objects in graph theory, they were first introduced by \cite{NeumannMorgenstern:1944:} in studying solutions to cooperative games.}